splarty/ProjectSix/README.md

 4) It will be great to add color to the category in legend, currently, it is only text, took some time to hover over the graph to get the details
 5) On the second visualization, y axis text is not visible

+3. My wife
+Depending on which device you use, the charts can go off the page.
+The text is not formatted and not presented in well-delineated blocks.

 _______________________________________________________